Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-09-27-ssh-port-forwarding.md

 ```

 The above command means that requests received on the local `8080` port
-will be forwarded to the `80` port of `2.2.2.2` through `1.1.1.1`.
+will be forwarded to the `80` port of `2.2.2.2` using `1.1.1.1` as the jump host.

 An example of this is when you are using `SSH` to connect to a remote host,
-and you want to access a service running on another host in the same network as the remote host.
+and you want to access a service running on another host in the same network with the remote host.
 In this case, you can use the above command to access the service.
 Note that you should execute the
 command on your local machine.

 ## Remote Forwarding

 The remote forwarding refers to forwarding requests received on a remote host's port
-to a specific port on the destination host through the local machine as a jump host.
+to a specific port on the destination host using the local machine as a jump host.

 ### Remote Forwarding between Two Hosts